mercorii/Praise/README.md

 end
 ```

-### CREDITS.txt syntax
+### CREDITS.txt syntax (syntax version 0.0.1)

+`PraiseSyntax`

+Version number describing the syntax you are using in your credits.

 `TinyCredits`

 Shortest form of credits (tweet size, max.
 140 chars).
-Different to other formats, tiny credits is expected to contain mod's name in it.
+Different to other formats, as tiny credits is expected to contain mod's name in it.
 Expected to be used when there are lots of mods installed, but only little space or time to show credits.

 `ShortCredits`

-(max.
-500 chars).
+Short credits.
+Max 500 chars.
 Code using this field is expected to get the mod name from the name property (extracted from manifest.txt).

 `LongCredits`